geomagpy/MARTAS/README.md

 ### 12.7 Issues and TODO

-Sometimes, if the recording process terminates, the daily buffer file might be corrupt.
+in some cases, if the recording process terminates, the daily buffer file might be corrupt.
 In that case you need to delete the daily file and restart the recoding process.
 The next daily file will be OK in any case.

 - add trigger mode for GSM90 (sending f)
 - add to #5